VerticalRelevance/IncidentFoundations-Blueprint/templates/member_account/custom_action/README.md

-# Security Hub Custom Action 0.0.0.0/0 Rule Removal
+# Security Hub Custom Action - 0.0.0.0/0 Rule Removal
 ## 6/15/2022

 ### Description
-This repo contains all artifacts required to create a AWS Security Hub custom action backed by a lambda function using Terraform.
+This repo contains all artifacts required to create a lambda based AWS Security Hub custom action using Terraform.
 This custom action is intended for use on AWS Foundational Security Best Practices EC2.19 findings to remove all 0.0.0.0/0 rules from a security group.
 The solution contains the following high level AWS resources.

 - Security Hub Custom Action
 - EventBridge Rule for the Custom Action